Radheshamwayal7/SKYCAST-Weather_Forecast-Project/README.md

 ## 📖 What I Learned

-- Working with REST APIs
+- Integrating REST APIs into web applications
-- Fetch API using Async/Await
+- Working with the Fetch API using Async/Await
-- DOM Manipulation
+- DOM Manipulation and Event Handling
-- JavaScript Event Handling
+- Using the Browser Geolocation API
-- Browser Geolocation API
+- Creating dynamic UI themes based on live data
-- Responsive Web Design
+- Advanced CSS animations and responsive layouts
-- Git & GitHub Workflow
+- Git & GitHub version control
-- Deploying Projects with GitHub Pages
+- Deploying static websites with GitHub Pages

 ---